jochym/nexstar-evo/README.md

 * maybe switch to asynchronous communication with the scope

 The code is developed against current trunk of libindi.
-If you do not know how to compile it it is probably not for you yet.
+If you do not know how to compile it - it is probably not for you yet.
+If you want to be an alpha tester/developer for the code - I will gladly help you to set it up.
+But if you just want to use it - trust me - it is too early.

 I will make packages for debian/ubuntu as soon as soft is in beta-shape.
 And I hope for it to be included in the third-party drivers package for indi.